 Yellow Fever Vaccine

 Travelers with severe immune compromise should be strongly discouraged from travel to destinations that present a true risk for yellow fever (YF).
-They should not undergo YF vaccination, as there is a risk of developing a serious adverse event, such as life-threatening yellow fever vaccine-associated viscerotropic disease.
-If travel to an area where YF vaccine is recommended (see Maps 3-16 and 3-17) is unavoidable and the vaccine is not given, these travelers should be informed of the risk of YF, carefully instructed in methods to avoid mosquito bites, and be provided with a vaccination medical waiver (see Chapter 3, Yellow Fever).
+They should not undergo YF vaccination, as there is a risk of developing a serious adverse event, such as life-threatening yellow fever vaccine–associated viscerotropic disease.
+If travel is unavoidable to an area where YF vaccine is recommended (see Maps 3-16 and 3-17) and the vaccine is not given, these travelers should be informed of the risk of YF, carefully instructed in methods to avoid mosquito bites, and be provided with a vaccination medical waiver (see Chapter 3, Yellow Fever).

 Patients with conditions that the Advisory Committee on Immunization Practices considers precautions to administration of YF vaccine, such as asymptomatic HIV (see “Precautions” in Chapter 3, Yellow Fever), may be offered YF vaccine if travel to YF-endemic areas is unavoidable; recipients should be monitored closely for possible adverse effects.
 As vaccine response may be suboptimal, such vaccinees are candidates for serologic testing 1 month after vaccination.
 For information about serologic testing, contact your state health department or CDC’s Division of Vector-Borne Diseases at 970-221-6400.
 Data from clinical and epidemiologic studies are insufficient at this time to evaluate the actual risk of severe adverse effects associated with YF vaccine among recipients with limited immune deficits.